Cabrera sits, but Tigers beat Orioles 6-4 to complete sweep

-BALTIMORE (AP) — Renato Núñez homered in his return to Baltimore and the Detroit Tigers beat the Orioles 6-4 on Thursday as Miguel Cabrera sat out while one homer shy of 500.
+“I’m hoping he proves us right — to hit it at home in front of our fans, and hit it in a win,” manager A.J.
+Hinch said before the game.

-Cabrera can now go for that milestone at home after the Tigers finished their road trip with a three-game sweep in Baltimore.
-Victor Reyes and Robbie Grossman also homered for Detroit.
+Cabrera hit homer No. 499 on Wednesday night, and afterward Hinch said the 38-year-old slugger would play Thursday as well.
+But Hinch changed course and left Cabrera out of the lineup, citing the heat and the fact that rain delays had made for some long nights at the ballpark earlier in the series.

+Renato Núñez homered in his return to Baltimore, and Victor Reyes and Robbie Grossman also went deep for Detroit.
 The Orioles have lost eight in a row.

 Matt Manning (3-5) allowed three runs and eight hits in six innings for Detroit, equaling the longest start of his debut season.
 Kyle Funkhouser followed in relief, and Michael Fulmer pitched two scoreless innings for his seventh save in nine chances.